LOADING ...

 Bắt đầu làm bài nào

-Gather 'round cats and I'll tell you a
+Gather 'round cats and I'll you a story

-Just buy you a guitar and put it in
+Just buy you a and put it in tune

-and you'll be a rockin and a soon.
+and be a rockin and a rollin soon.

-Impressin the girls, hittin hot licks, and all jazz.
+Impressin the girls, hot licks, and all that jazz.

-I me a guitar about a year ago and I
+I bought me a guitar a year ago and I

-how to play it in a day or so.
+Learned how to it in a day or so.

 that I was knocking 'em out like B. Goode.